tinro/RedGiant/README.md

 ### Features

-Supported features in version 0.1
+Supported features in version 0.2.0
 * Reverse indexing to documents consist of sets of weighted features.
 * Defining named feature spaces that are groups of features.
 * Retrieving documents with weighted features, combined by AND, OR and WAND operators.
 * Defining multiple retrieval models which build different retrieval expressions.
 * Recieving realtime updates and apply changes periodically.
+* Persist index to files and / or restore index from files.

 To keep it simple, there are following assumptions or limitations.
 * Documents and searches are defined by preprocessed weighted features.
 There is no built-in text processor.